ivattyue/SC-Tune/README.md

 Download the [Qwen-VL-Chat checkpoint](https://huggingface.co/Qwen/Qwen-VL-Chat/tree/main) (10 *.bin files in total) to the path `Qwen-VL-Chat/` and [Object365 images](https://www.objects365.org/download.html).

+> [!NOTE] We have modified the codes in `Qwen-VL-Chat/visual.py`.
+Please replace the original file with the one in this repo if necessary.

 ## Get Started

 ### Configs